 The Summer Solstice—occurring this year on June 20th—marks the day when the Sun is at its northernmost or southernmost arc along the celestial equator.
-This is the beginning of summer in the Northern Hemisphere but winter begins in the Southern Hemisphere.
+This is the beginning of summer in the Northern Hemisphere, but winter begins in the Southern Hemisphere.
 The sun is directly above the Tropic of Cancer in the North and makes the longest day of the year.
 In the Southern Hemisphere, it is the shortest day and longest night.

 Seasonal changes occur quarterly and their influence lasts until the next season’s ingress.
-Even so, there are no solid demarcations, with influences waning over time, similar to the way a radiant full moon eventually attenuates into darkness.
+Even so, there are no solid demarcations with influences waning over time, similar to the way a radiant full moon eventually attenuates into darkness.

 The Astrology of Summer Solstice 2021

 On June 20, 2020, the Sun enters 0° Cancer at 11:32 PM Eastern Daylight Time.
-I am using the location of Washington, D.C., as it is the capital of the United States, and as such, represents this country’s collective experience.
+I am using the location of Washington, D.C., as it is the capital of the United States and as such, represents this country’s collective experience.

-Although Solstice planetary house placements will vary with location, universally the astrology for this moment has extremely noteworthy conditions.
+Although Solstice planetary house placements in a chart will vary with location, universally the astrology for this moment has extremely noteworthy conditions.
 Not one, not two, but three planets—Mercury, Jupiter, and Neptune—are stationary.
 What this means is that each one of these planets has slowed down considerably to change direction.
 Jupiter stations to go retrograde on the 20th, Mercury stations to go direct on the 22nd, and Neptune stations to go retrograde on June 25.

 Stationary influences are felt four-five days out on either side of the station.
 Therefore, we are looking at a Solstice that begins under the influence of the Mercury, Jupiter, and Neptune stations.
 This dynamic will continue at least into the Fall Equinox, as all energy formations are interconnected and overlay each other as they wax and wane.